Tomoki-Shirai210/Visualize_typhoon_data/PrepBUFR_to_GMT/README.md

-# Python script for plotting observation included in prepbufr(by NCEP) using GMT v5.4.5
+# Python script for plotting observation included in prepbufr(by NCEP ds0337.0) using GMT v5.4.5
 ### By T., Shirai (Chuo Univ., Japan)
 ### All the codes are now under developing.
 You may use it freely, but at your own risk.